 What is the allergy test TVDx (Total Venom Diagnosis)

-TVDx is an important tool for a complete control of the allergens found in insect venoms (e.g. such as bee and wasp venoms) that are responsible for causing an allergic reaction or possibly anaphylaxis that can cause death.
+TVDx is an important tool for a full check of insect venom allergens (e.g. bee and wasp venoms) that trigger an allergic reaction, or possibly anaphylaxis, which can result in death.

-TVDx is a useful tool for the allergist for diagnosis, prevention, and selection of the appropriate immunotherapy for the patient.
+TVDx is a useful tool for the allergist for diagnosis and prevention, as well as selection of the appropriate immunotherapy for the patient.

 Which Allergens does TVDx test for?